brainsciencecenter/flywheel-deidentification/README.md

 ## How the de-identification works

 The [site
-profile](profiles/PennBrainScienceCenter/de-id_upenn_Penn_BSC_profile_v3.0_20201111A.yaml)
+profile](profiles/PennBrainScienceCenter/de-id_upenn_Penn_BSC_profile_v4.0_20250829.yaml)
-removes direct identifiers and several indirect identifiers not normally required for research use.
-Certain indirect identifiers important for research (such as PatientWeight) are retained.
+removes direct identifiers and other subject information not normally required for research use.
+Certain subject information important for research (such as PatientWeight) is retained.

-Data received from the scanner connectors is automatically de-identified using this protocol.

-Data imported via the web "DICOM Upload" interface also has this profile applied, unless a project-level profile is present.
 Contact the site admin if you need customized de-identification.

 **Update 2024-03**: There is a known bug affecting Linux browsers, upload only from Mac or Windows.
 Use the latest Google Chrome.
 As always, when updating from a new data source or